teleportsing/GCP-CI-CD-lab/README.md

 In the Cloud console, go to Artifact Registry > Repositories and notice your newly created Docker repository named container-dev-repo.
 If you click on it you can see that it's empty at the moment.

+Configure Docker Authentication to Artifact Registry When connecting to Artifact Registry credentials are required in order to provide access.
+Rather than set up separate credentials, Docker can be configured to use your gcloud credentials seamlessly.

+From Cloud Shell run the following command to configure Docker to use the Google Cloud CLI to authenticate requests to Artifact Registry in the <filled in at lab start> region: